 Should You Get the Barcelona Pass or Barcelona Card?

 The answer to this question very much depends on what you want to see!
-We’re going to be putting together a detailed post highlighting the advantages and disadvantages of each card, and in which situations each card would make more sense.
 It’s worth being aware that no card offers free admission to the Sagrada Familia.

 Overall though, you can save a lot of money with the Barcelona Pass, especially the three day version.
 The Barcelona Card is good for saving money on transport and for museums, however doesn’t include free admission to a lot of the key attractions like the Gaudi sights.

 For a detailed comparison of the various cards available in Barcelona to help you decide which is best for you, check out our Barcelona card comparison post, and also see our full review of the Barcelona Pass.